 Interpretation: After the cancellation of equal penalties, the game shall be resumed with a team A throw-in.
 Team A shall have 5 seconds on the shot clock.

-- 29/50-18 Example: With
+29/50-18 Example: With

-- (a) 16 seconds

-- (b) 12 seconds

 on the shot clock, A1 passes the ball to A2 in his frontcourt when B1 in his backcourt deliberately kicks or strikes the ball with his fist.